Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 `func (o *ClusterAdvancedSettings) HasRegistryMirroringMode() bool`

 HasRegistryMirroringMode returns a boolean if a field has been set.

+### GetNginxVcpuRequestInMilli

+`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilli() int32`

+GetNginxVcpuRequestInMilli returns the NginxVcpuRequestInMilli field if non-nil, zero value otherwise.

+### GetNginxVcpuRequestInMilliOk

+`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilliOk() (*int32, bool)`

+GetNginxVcpuRequestInMilliOk returns a tuple with the NginxVcpuRequestInMilli field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxVcpuRequestInMilli

+`func (o *ClusterAdvancedSettings) SetNginxVcpuRequestInMilli(v int32)`

+SetNginxVcpuRequestInMilli sets NginxVcpuRequestInMilli field to given value.

+### HasNginxVcpuRequestInMilli

+`func (o *ClusterAdvancedSettings) HasNginxVcpuRequestInMilli() bool`

+HasNginxVcpuRequestInMilli returns a boolean if a field has been set.

+### GetNginxVcpuLimitInMilli

+`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilli() int32`

+GetNginxVcpuLimitInMilli returns the NginxVcpuLimitInMilli field if non-nil, zero value otherwise.

+### GetNginxVcpuLimitInMilliOk

+`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilliOk() (*int32, bool)`

+GetNginxVcpuLimitInMilliOk returns a tuple with the NginxVcpuLimitInMilli field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxVcpuLimitInMilli

+`func (o *ClusterAdvancedSettings) SetNginxVcpuLimitInMilli(v int32)`

+SetNginxVcpuLimitInMilli sets NginxVcpuLimitInMilli field to given value.

+### HasNginxVcpuLimitInMilli

+`func (o *ClusterAdvancedSettings) HasNginxVcpuLimitInMilli() bool`

+HasNginxVcpuLimitInMilli returns a boolean if a field has been set.

+### GetNginxMemoryRequestInMib

+`func (o *ClusterAdvancedSettings) GetNginxMemoryRequestInMib() int32`

+GetNginxMemoryRequestInMib returns the NginxMemoryRequestInMib field if non-nil, zero value otherwise.

+### GetNginxMemoryRequestInMibOk

+`func (o *ClusterAdvancedSettings) GetNginxMemoryRequestInMibOk() (*int32, bool)`

+GetNginxMemoryRequestInMibOk returns a tuple with the NginxMemoryRequestInMib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxMemoryRequestInMib

+`func (o *ClusterAdvancedSettings) SetNginxMemoryRequestInMib(v int32)`

+SetNginxMemoryRequestInMib sets NginxMemoryRequestInMib field to given value.

+### HasNginxMemoryRequestInMib

+`func (o *ClusterAdvancedSettings) HasNginxMemoryRequestInMib() bool`

+HasNginxMemoryRequestInMib returns a boolean if a field has been set.

+### GetNginxMemoryLimitInMib

+`func (o *ClusterAdvancedSettings) GetNginxMemoryLimitInMib() int32`

+GetNginxMemoryLimitInMib returns the NginxMemoryLimitInMib field if non-nil, zero value otherwise.

+### GetNginxMemoryLimitInMibOk

+`func (o *ClusterAdvancedSettings) GetNginxMemoryLimitInMibOk() (*int32, bool)`

+GetNginxMemoryLimitInMibOk returns a tuple with the NginxMemoryLimitInMib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxMemoryLimitInMib

+`func (o *ClusterAdvancedSettings) SetNginxMemoryLimitInMib(v int32)`

+SetNginxMemoryLimitInMib sets NginxMemoryLimitInMib field to given value.

+### HasNginxMemoryLimitInMib

+`func (o *ClusterAdvancedSettings) HasNginxMemoryLimitInMib() bool`

+HasNginxMemoryLimitInMib returns a boolean if a field has been set.

+### GetNginxHpaCpuUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) GetNginxHpaCpuUtilizationPercentageThreshold() int32`

+GetNginxHpaCpuUtilizationPercentageThreshold returns the NginxHpaCpuUtilizationPercentageThreshold field if non-nil, zero value otherwise.

+### GetNginxHpaCpuUtilizationPercentageThresholdOk

+`func (o *ClusterAdvancedSettings) GetNginxHpaCpuUtilizationPercentageThresholdOk() (*int32, bool)`

+GetNginxHpaCpuUtilizationPercentageThresholdOk returns a tuple with the NginxHpaCpuUtilizationPercentageThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxHpaCpuUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) SetNginxHpaCpuUtilizationPercentageThreshold(v int32)`

+SetNginxHpaCpuUtilizationPercentageThreshold sets NginxHpaCpuUtilizationPercentageThreshold field to given value.

+### HasNginxHpaCpuUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) HasNginxHpaCpuUtilizationPercentageThreshold() bool`

+HasNginxHpaCpuUtilizationPercentageThreshold returns a boolean if a field has been set.

+### GetNginxHpaMemoryUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) GetNginxHpaMemoryUtilizationPercentageThreshold() int32`

+GetNginxHpaMemoryUtilizationPercentageThreshold returns the NginxHpaMemoryUtilizationPercentageThreshold field if non-nil, zero value otherwise.

+### GetNginxHpaMemoryUtilizationPercentageThresholdOk

+`func (o *ClusterAdvancedSettings) GetNginxHpaMemoryUtilizationPercentageThresholdOk() (*int32, bool)`

+GetNginxHpaMemoryUtilizationPercentageThresholdOk returns a tuple with the NginxHpaMemoryUtilizationPercentageThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxHpaMemoryUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) SetNginxHpaMemoryUtilizationPercentageThreshold(v int32)`

+SetNginxHpaMemoryUtilizationPercentageThreshold sets NginxHpaMemoryUtilizationPercentageThreshold field to given value.

+### HasNginxHpaMemoryUtilizationPercentageThreshold

+`func (o *ClusterAdvancedSettings) HasNginxHpaMemoryUtilizationPercentageThreshold() bool`

+HasNginxHpaMemoryUtilizationPercentageThreshold returns a boolean if a field has been set.

+### GetNginxHpaMinNumberInstances

+`func (o *ClusterAdvancedSettings) GetNginxHpaMinNumberInstances() int32`

+GetNginxHpaMinNumberInstances returns the NginxHpaMinNumberInstances field if non-nil, zero value otherwise.

+### GetNginxHpaMinNumberInstancesOk

+`func (o *ClusterAdvancedSettings) GetNginxHpaMinNumberInstancesOk() (*int32, bool)`

+GetNginxHpaMinNumberInstancesOk returns a tuple with the NginxHpaMinNumberInstances field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxHpaMinNumberInstances

+`func (o *ClusterAdvancedSettings) SetNginxHpaMinNumberInstances(v int32)`

+SetNginxHpaMinNumberInstances sets NginxHpaMinNumberInstances field to given value.

+### HasNginxHpaMinNumberInstances

+`func (o *ClusterAdvancedSettings) HasNginxHpaMinNumberInstances() bool`

+HasNginxHpaMinNumberInstances returns a boolean if a field has been set.

+### GetNginxHpaMaxNumberInstances

+`func (o *ClusterAdvancedSettings) GetNginxHpaMaxNumberInstances() int32`

+GetNginxHpaMaxNumberInstances returns the NginxHpaMaxNumberInstances field if non-nil, zero value otherwise.

+### GetNginxHpaMaxNumberInstancesOk

+`func (o *ClusterAdvancedSettings) GetNginxHpaMaxNumberInstancesOk() (*int32, bool)`

+GetNginxHpaMaxNumberInstancesOk returns a tuple with the NginxHpaMaxNumberInstances field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNginxHpaMaxNumberInstances

+`func (o *ClusterAdvancedSettings) SetNginxHpaMaxNumberInstances(v int32)`

+SetNginxHpaMaxNumberInstances sets NginxHpaMaxNumberInstances field to given value.

+### HasNginxHpaMaxNumberInstances

+`func (o *ClusterAdvancedSettings) HasNginxHpaMaxNumberInstances() bool`

+HasNginxHpaMaxNumberInstances returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)